Pylons/pyramid/docs/designdefense.rst

 :mod:`zope.interface` to do fast lookups.
 Another claimed cheating mechanism is the religious avoidance of extraneous function calls.

 If there's such a thing as cheating to get better performance, we want to cheat as much as possible.
 We optimize :app:`Pyramid` aggressively.
-This comes at a cost: the core code has sections that could be expressed more readably.
+This comes at a cost.
+The core code has sections that could be expressed with more readability.
 As an amelioration, we've commented these sections liberally.

 Pyramid Gets Its Terminology Wrong ("MVC")
 ------------------------------------------